 What Swift Capital does not do well:

 Users who gave negative reviews said that contrary to its name, Swift Capital’s process isn’t fast.
 According to them, the process took a long time and required a lot of documentation.
+However, it should be noted that most users found that funding was fast once all documents were completed.

 Most Helpful Positive User Review